project-stacker/project-stacker.github.io/docs/reference/stacker_file.md

 ### `config`

 The `config` key is a special type of entry in the root of the `stacker.yaml` file.
-It cannot contain a layer definition; it is used to provide configuration applicable for building all the layers defined in this file.
+It cannot contain an image definition; it is used to provide configuration applicable for building all the images defined in this file.
 For example,

     config:
         prerequisites: